Lomitapide (By mouth)

 JuxtapidThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:Do not use this medicine if you have had an allergic reaction to lomitapide.
-Do not use this medicine if you have active liver disease, moderate or severe liver impairment, or if you are pregnant or planning to become pregnant.
+Do not use this medicine if you have active liver disease, moderate or severe liver impairment, or if you are pregnant.
 Do not use this medicine if you also use any of the following: aprepitant (Emend®), boceprevir (Victrelis®), conivaptan (Vaprisol®), crizotinib (Xalkori®), diltiazem (Cardizem®), imatinib (Gleevec®), mibefradil (Posicor®), nefazodone (Serzone®), telaprevir (Incivek®), verapamil (Calan®), medicine to treat infections (such as ciprofloxacin, clarithromycin, erythromycin, fluconazole, itraconazole, ketoconazole, posaconazole, telithromycin, voriconazole, Nizoral®), or medicine to treat HIV/AIDS (such as amprenavir, atazanavir, darunavir/ritonavir, fosamprenavir, indinavir, lopinavir/ritonavir, nelfinavir, ritonavir, saquinavir, Crixivan®, Kaletra®, Norvir®, Reyataz®).

 How to Use This Medicine: